paldhous/ucb/2015/dataviz/md_raw/class4.md

 (Source: [Google](http://www.google.com/advanced_search))

-The options to search by `site or domain` and `file type` are can be very useful when looking for data.
+The options to search by `site or domain` and `file type`can be very useful when looking for data.
 For example, the [U.S. Geological Survey](http://www.usgs.gov/) is the best source of data on earthquakes and seismic risk, so when searching for this information, specifying the domain `usgs.gov` would be a good idea.
 You can make the domains as narrow or broad as you like: `.gov`, for instance, would search a wide range of U.S. government sites, while `.edu` would search the sites of all academic institutions using that top-level domain; `journalism.berkeley.edu` would search the web pages of the Berkeley J-School only.

 The file type search offers a drop-down menu, with the options including Excel spreadsheets, and Google Earth `KML` and `KMZ` files.
 These are common data formats, but you are not limited to those on the menu.
 In a regular Google search, type a space after your search terms followed by `filetype:xxx`, where `xxx` is the suffix for the file type in question.
 For example, `dbf` will look for database tables in this format.
 Combining file type and domain searches can be a good way to find data an agency has posted online -- some of which may not otherwise be readily accessible.

-One common data format doesn’t show up file type searches.
+One common data format doesn’t show up in file-type searches.
 Geographical data is often made available as “shapefiles,” a format we will explore in our later mapping classes.
 Because they consist of multiple files that are usually stored in compressed folders, shapefiles can’t readily be searched using a file type suffix, but they can usually be found by adding the terms “shapefile” or “GIS data” to a regular Google search.

 ### Search online databases